This post may contain affiliate links. Please read my disclosure policy.

 I love the little bit of wine in this chunky sauce, but if you don’t drink alcohol leave it out and use chicken broth instead.

-I get a lot of questions about using wine in our recipes.
-Most of the time our readers don’t want to open an entire bottle of wine for just one dish.
-Nobody likes to waste money and an open bottle of wine won’t keep forever.
 If you don’t use wine for anything other than cooking, I suggest buying single serve bottles.
-Most well stocked wine stores sell little bottles in a four-pack.
+Most well stocked grocery or wine stores sell little bottles in a four-pack.
 I always keep mini bottles of white and red wine on hand for cooking.
 Each bottle contains about 1 cup.

 We serve this manicotti with a fresh tossed salad drizzled with our Creamy Italian Dressing and flavorful homemade croutons.
-For dessert, don’t forget everybody’s favorite make-ahead Classic Tiramisu!

 Thanks for PINNING!